10 Best Career Options and Scope after BSc Physics

 Demand and Scope

-After BSc physics, you can become a lab technician or lab supervisor.
+You can take up the job of a lab technician or lab supervisor after BSc in physics.
 They are usually hired by both private and government institutions.
 Some companies are ABC, Northside Hospital, Ray, Sins Industries, Quest Diagnostics etc.

 Skills